GSA-TTS/10x-website/investments/05-investments-in-tools-for-feds.md

 ### Low-code/no-code

-Inexpensive and marketed as easy-to-use, low-code/no-code (LC/NC) tools are attractive to many agencies.
-10x looked at the LC/NC ecosystem and what type of guidance might be needed for agencies to make good decisions about whether LC/NC is right for them.
+Inexpensive and marketed as easy-to-use, low-code/no-code (LC/NC) tools are attractive to many agencies. <a class="usa-link" href="/news/low-code-no-code">10x looked at the LC/NC ecosystem</a> and what type of guidance might be needed for agencies to make good decisions about whether LC/NC is right for them.

 ### Paperwork Reduction Act compliance